Alaphilippe 'ready for Alps' as Tour tension mounts

 "All wins are nice, but I have been chasing this one for a while," he added.

-But Trentin, Olympic champion Greg van Avermaet and six other previous Tour stage winners led a group of 33 riders on a burning pace covering the first 100km in two hours.
+But Trentin, Olympic champion Greg van Avermaet and six other previous Tour stage winners led a group of 33 riders in a burning pace covering the first 100km in two hours.